xp44mm/Notebook/RxInAction/02 Hello Rx.md

 ﻿# 2 Hello, Rx

 The goal of Rx is to coordinate and orchestrate event-based and asynchronous computations that come from various sources, such as social networks, sensors, UI events, and others.
 For instance, security cameras around a building, together with movement sensors that trigger when someone might be near the building, send us photos from the closest camera.
-Rx can also count tweets that contain the names of election candidates to estimate a candidate’s popularity.
+Rx can also count tweets that contain the names of election candidates to estimate a candidate's popularity.
 This is done by calling an external web service in an asynchronous way.
-For those scenarios and other similar ones, the orchestrations tend to lead to complex programs, and Rx definitely eases that effort, as you’ll see.
+For those scenarios and other similar ones, the orchestrations tend to lead to complex programs, and Rx definitely eases that effort, as you'll see.

-In this chapter, you’ll look at an example to see how working with and without Rx makes a difference in how the application is structured, how readable it is, and how easy it is to extend and evolve.
+In this chapter, you'll look at an example to see how working with and without Rx makes a difference in how the application is structured, how readable it is, and how easy it is to extend and evolve.
 Imagine you receive a letter from Mr. Penny, the well-known chief technology officer of the Stocks R Us company.
 Stocks R Us is a stock-trading company that advises its clients where to invest their money and collect interest from earnings.
-This is why it’s important to the company to react quickly to changes in the stock market.
+This is why it's important to the company to react quickly to changes in the stock market.
 Recently, Stocks R Us found out that it can save money by using a system that provides alerts about stocks that have experienced—as Mr. Penny calls it—a drastic change.
-Mr. Penny’s definition of a drastic change is a price change of more than 10%.
+Mr. Penny's definition of a drastic change is a price change of more than 10%.
 When these changes happen, Stocks R Us wants to know as fast as possible so it can react by selling or buying the stock.

 Mr. Penny comes to you because he knows he can count on you to deliver a high-quality application quickly.
 Your job (and the target of this chapter) is to create an application that notifies users about stocks that experience a drastic change.
 A drastic change occurs when the value of the stock increases or decreases by a certain threshold (10% in this case) between two readings.
 When this happens, you want to notify users by sending a push notification to their mobile phones or displaying an alert on the screen of an application, showing a red flashing bar, for example.

-In the first part of the chapter, you’ll explore the steps that usually occur when creating an application with the traditional .NET events approach.
-We’ll then analyze the solution and discuss its weaknesses.
+In the first part of the chapter, you'll explore the steps that usually occur when creating an application with the traditional .NET events approach.
+We'll then analyze the solution and discuss its weaknesses.

 The second part of this chapter introduces Rx into your application.
-You’ll first add the libraries to the project and then work step by step to make the application for Stocks R Us in the Rx style.
+You'll first add the libraries to the project and then work step by step to make the application for Stocks R Us in the Rx style.

 ## 2.1 Working with traditional .NET events

 Stock information comes from a stock-trading source, and many services provide this information.
 Each has its own API and data formats, and several of those sources are free, such as Yahoo Finance (http://finance.yahoo.com) and Google Finance (www.google.com/finance).
-For your application, the most important properties are the stock’s quote symbol and price.
-The stock’s quote symbol is a series of characters that uniquely identifies traded shares or stock (for example, MSFT is the Microsoft stock symbol).
+For your application, the most important properties are the stock's quote symbol and price.
+The stock's quote symbol is a series of characters that uniquely identifies traded shares or stock (for example, MSFT is the Microsoft stock symbol).

 The flowchart in figure 2.1 describes the logical flow of the application.